How to create a realistic ship bridge simulator

 As with training, an unrealistic mathematical model can have consequences for an engineering study.
 This might lead to decisions being made on poor/wrong facts, for instance the environmental limitations for a port might turn out to be lower than the results from the simulator which might have a negative financial impact.
 Many elements play a part in the realism of a ship bridge simulator, and therefore a complex but realistic mathematical model is necessary to create realistic simulations.

 The mathematical model is the core of our simulator systems as it is the sum of all the forces acting on the vessel.
 The realism in the mathematical model is qualified by the number and diversity of forces acting on the vessel and the level of accuracy with which such forces are modelled.
 To feed the best parameters into the model, a primary source of data is hydro- and aerodynamic tests carried out in a towing tank and wind tunnels.
-These tests provide a substantial amount of accurate data concerning the behaviour and movements of the ship, but it is important not to let these data stand alone.
+These tests provide a substantial amount of accurate data concerning the behaviour and movements of the ship, but we cannot let this data stand alone.

 We do not only get data from the towing tank and wind tunnel to get the right manoeuvring conditions in the model.
 We also use CFD and sea trial data to refine and validate the mathematical model together with the experience and knowledge of our experienced shipbuilders and our captains' wide experience from their many years at sea.